Budgeting for Employee Recognition

 Finally, remember that this is the starting point.
 Depending on your organization's structure, policies, and needs, there can be nuances.
 This overview captures the baseline budgeting information needed for an employee engagement and recognition system.

-If you need any assistance building your recognition program budget or learning more about the value of recognition and employee engagement systems, please reach out to the Kudos team.
+If you need any assistance building your recognition program budget or learning more about the value of recognition and employee engagement systems, Kudos is here to help!

 Get Your Guide